chassisml/openmodelinterface/docs/spec.md

 Where `ml.openmodel.interfaces` is a JSON formatted list of `.`-delimited (INTERFACE, PROTOCOL) tuples.

-This is so that the serving system at runtime can determine whether it supports a given model without trying to run it to give the user fast feedback.
+This is so that the serving system at runtime can determine whether it supports a given model without trying to run it so that it can give the user fast feedback.

 For example, if a container declares that it supports the KFServing v1 API and the Modzy v2 API as per the example above, it MUST support running in both of the following configurations: